A new program for collegiate aviation students called

 A Qualified Job Offer (QJO) offers you a defined path and an accelerated timeline to become a Delta pilot - and then helps you achieve the necessary qualifications along the way.
 Pilots meeting the requirements of the Delta Propel program can progress through your chosen career route to Delta in 42 months or less - faster and more seamlessly than ever before.

 In order to be eligible to apply for Propel, students must be enrolled in, or a recent graduate of, an R-ATP eligible major at one of Delta's partner institutions (below).
-The program is open to Juniors, Seniors, and Flight Instructors who graduated within the previous 6 months.
+The program is open to Juniors, Seniors, and Flight Instructors at one of our partner universities who graduated within the previous 6 months.
 Pilots must hold, at minimum, a Private Pilot certificate and must have completed at least one additional Part-141 flight course at the partner institution.
 In order to join Propel, pilots must hold a First Class Medical (note: it is acceptable if privileges have lapsed to second or third class).

 The best benefit to the Delta Propel program, aside from having your choice of career paths to Delta, is the fact that Delta will be engaged with you throughout your entire journey.
 Signature events on-campus and at Delta’s World Headquarters strengthen your knowledge of the airline industry and develop your leadership skills.
 And to top it off, you will receive personal mentoring from an active Delta pilot every step of the way.